-In your exploration of OKRs, you have likely encountered the idea that OKRs and compensation should always be kept separate.
+In your exploration of Objectives and Key Results (OKRs), you have likely encountered the idea that OKRs and compensation should always be kept separate.
 You may also have wondered why and how, exactly, that might work.
-We sat down with Ryan Panchadsaram, What Matters co-founder and head coach, to explore why this separation is important and how it plays out in practice.
+We sat down with What Matters co-founder and Head Coach Ryan Panchadsaram to explore why this separation is important — and how it plays out in practice.

-“Some of the biggest things we’ve got to do in life, we’ve got to do together,” observes Panchadsaram,” who points to sandbagging, unintended consequences, and negative impacts on culture as reasons to avoid connecting OKRs to compensation.
+“Some of the biggest things we’ve got to do in life, we’ve got to do together,” observes Panchadsaram, who points to unintended consequences and negative impacts on culture as reasons to avoid connecting OKRs to compensation.
 One is sandbagging, when people deliberately aim low to ensure they meet their goals and claim their salary increases or incentives.
 “You don’t want to penalize people for aiming high,” he says.
 Rewarding an individual goal vs. collective goals financially can also lead to a culture of sharp elbows.
-“You can have a very OKR-oriented company, be blowing metrics through the roof—and create a culture where people ensure their own products or projects succeed, even if it’s at the expense of others.
+“You can have a very OKR-oriented company, be blowing metrics through the roof — and create a culture where people ensure their own products or projects succeed, even if it’s at the expense of others.
 Suddenly, instead of all trying to row together, it’s everyone for themselves.”

 Keep salary decisions separate from OKRs

 If you don’t tie salary decisions to goals, how else do you measure which employees are deserving of an increase?
 What do you talk about during an annual performance review if not goals?
 Panchadsaram recommends focusing performance reviews and salary decisions on skills, responsibilities, and output, rather than on OKRs.